 If you have MS but are not in the ‘extreme risk’ category, then you are still in the ‘vulnerable’ category (left hand side of the diagram).

 Check out my blog post on the vulnerable category to find out whether you are in the ‘extreme risk’ category (right hand column) or just in the wider ‘vulnerable’ category (left hand column) – there are some nuances.
 Your MS team might deem you to be in the ‘extreme risk’ category even if you are not taking one of the DMDs that causes significant immune suppression or have breathing or swallowing problems.

 What does Shielding mean?

 Shielding refers to the steps you need to take if you are in the ‘extreme risk’ subgroup, to shield yourself from others.
-The practical steps you take to shield are the same as someone who is told to self-isolate because they have the virus.
-Check this link from the government which talks about these steps in the context of shielding.

-Check out my other blog posts in the COVID-19 series, including what the ‘extreme risk’ and ‘vulnerable group’ mean in practice and what to do about working.
+Check out my other blog posts in the COVID-19 series, including what the ‘extreme risk’ and ‘vulnerable group’ mean in practice, and what to do about working.

 Note: this information is correct as of Monday 24th March and is subject to change.
 Please visit my About section for the Disclaimer.